Paul Tupper (Mathematics) Professor, Director, Cognitive Science Program

 Educational psychology; metacognition and self-regulated learning; software tools that promote learning.

 Phil Winne investigates how learners research their learning to improve it, technically called self-regulated learning.
 His research is rooted in a view that learners are agents who control a host of factors that shape learning environments as well as the kind of learner a person becomes.
 Phil leads a team that is (apparently constantly) developing software, called nStudy. nStudy provides tools for studying multimedia content online and unobtrusively gathers detailed, time-stamped data about what learners study and studying tactics they build and adapt.
 Currently, he is investigating how to provide feedback to learners that fuses visualizations of their studying activities (process feedback) with information they studied.
 His ultimate goal is to freely distribute quasi-intelligent software that helps learners everywhere continuously improve learning skills as they effortlessly generate data vital for advancing learning science.
-Phil is a Canada Research Chair in the Faculty of Education.
-He is a Fellow of four scholarly associations and has published more than 140 scholarly works.
-In 2007, he received the Robbie Case Memorial Award “for outstanding contributions to educational psychology in Canada.
+Phil was a 2-term Canada Research Chair in the Faculty of Education.
+He is a Fellow of four scholarly associations and has published more than 180 published scholarly works.
+In 2007, he received the Robbie Case Memorial Award “for outstanding contributions to educational psychology in Canada, and in 2016 the Barry J. Zimmerman Award for “exceptional theoretical and empirical scholarship” in research on studying and self-regulated learning.

 First and second language acquisition; psycholinguistics; phonetics/phonology